What are Allergies?

 Allergies are a common condition affecting more than one out of every 5 people.
 Allergies are an abnormal response of the immune system triggered by a typically harmless substance.
-This substance, such as pollen, mold or animal dander), is known as an allergen.
+Substances, such as pollen, mold or animal dander, are known as allergens.
 When a person is exposed to an allergen, their bodies produce antibodies and release a variety of chemicals including histamine.
 Histamine is the main cause for most allergy symptoms.

-Our doctors are specially trained to identify the specific allergens that trigger reactions in each person, and will help you develop the best defense against your individual allergies.
+Our physicians are specially trained to identify the specific allergens that trigger reactions in each person and will help you develop the best defense against your individual allergies.
 A customized prevention and treatment plan helps relieve symptoms and allows patients to enjoy a higher quality of life.
 While you may not be able to completely prevent allergies from affecting you, they do not have to be a burden to your everyday life.